Your browser is no longer supported

 Materials and resources

-*The AESO has since updated the proforma agreement to adjust the maximum response time to 18 cycles (or 0.3 seconds) and to adjust the frequency setpoint to 59.6 Hz, based on feedback provided during the FFR Pilot and to further explore the abilities of new technology to provide this service.
+*The AESO has subsequently updated the proforma agreement to adjust the maximum response time to 18 cycles (or 0.3 seconds) and to adjust the frequency setpoint to 59.6 Hz, based on feedback provided during the FFR Pilot and to further explore the abilities of new technology to provide this service.

 Please direct any general comments or questions about the FFR Pilot Competition to FFRPilot@aeso.ca.